 We currently do not know when we might commence our Phase 3 study of arhalofenate or achieve FDA approval of arhalofenate.
-We currently do not have the capital necessary to conduct or complete Phase 3 studies of arhalofenate and we may not be able to raise sufficient funds necessary to conduct this study.
-We believe that our existing cash will be sufficient to enable us to complete our Phase 2b study, which we anticipate completing in the second quarter of 2015.
-We currently believe that we will need to raise additional capital to continue our operations beyond the fourth quarter of 2015.
+We currently do not have the capital necessary to conduct or complete Phase 3 studies of arhalofenate and we may not be able to raise sufficient funds necessary or secure a partnership to conduct this study.